 This is a great and easy pumpkin recipe.
-This recipe is great for October AND it is great for an easy substitute for pumpkin pie at Thanksgiving…if you are like me and can do without pumpkin pie…I know shocking!
-They taste great, are great to share with others, and store great!
+It is Perfect for fall AND it is a great substitute for pumpkin pie at Thanksgiving…if you are like me and can do without pumpkin pie…I know shocking!
+These Pumpkin Pie Bars taste great, they are great to share with others, and they also store great too!

 1 1/3 cups flour